Doctors of Natural Medicine

 The marijuana market has a lucrative economic potential.
 The public’s shift in perspective on the sector has increased awareness of marijuana’s many commercial and medical applications.
 For example, PTSD among returning soldiers gets treated with cannabis in clinical trials.
 Jobs in the marijuana sector are well-paying and are gaining prestige.
 There is a lot of money to make in the cannabis industry, particularly for consultants, dispensary owners, extraction technicians, grow masters, and cannabis chefs.
+What degrees can I get in colleges and universities for a career in marijuana?

 Which Degree Programs Prepare Students for Success in the Marijuana Sector?